Andy-Waine/README-Ready/README.md

 ![badge](https://img.shields.io/badge/license-Open-brightgreen)<br />

 ## Description
 🔍 Starting a new project?
-Use README-Ready, a Node.js application that creates a custom README generated in HTML to be copy and pasted right into your code.
+Use README-Ready, a Node.js application that generates a custom README to copy and past right into your code or the project's repository.

 ## Table of Contents